MaazOmair0815/dp-203-azure-data-engineer/Instructions/Labs/18-Ingest-stream-synapse.md

 In this exercise, you'll use Azure Stream Analytics to process a  stream of sales order data, such as might be generated from an online retail application.
 The order data will be sent to Azure Event Hubs, from where your Azure Stream Analytics jobs will read the data and ingest it into Azure Synapse Analytics.

-This exercise should take approximately **45** minutes to complete.

 ## Provision Azure resources